SDLG: Sustainable Development through improved Local Governance

 This programme supports Algeria in its decentralisation reforms.
 It focuses on stronger local governance, sustainable territorial development and more citizen participation.
 This will be achieved by promoting local governance and sustainable development within the Ministry of Interior (MICLAT) and by empowering local governments to take on new roles as key development actors.

-In cooperation with the Association of Burundi Communes, this programme strengthens the legal and financial position of local governments and supports more transparent leadership.
-It also contributes to improved local revenue systems, enabling municipalities to finance development plans and deliver basic services more effectively.
+In cooperation with the Association of Burundi Communes, the programme enhances the legal and financial position of local governments and promotes more transparent leadership.
+It also helps municipalities generate revenue to finance development plans and basic services.

 The programme supports the Ministry of Finance in implementing a new property tax system.
 By bringing together stakeholders from national, regional and local levels, the programme develops regulations, tools and shared approaches.
 This supports consistent and effective implementation.

-In Lebanon, activities focus on helping local governments respond to migration challenges and strengthen social cohesion.
-This is achieved amongst others through enhancing municipal services and revenue via digitalisation, empowering civil society through Active Citizenship Labs to advocate for inclusive agendas and training diverse groups in local governance for next-generation resilience.
+In Lebanon, activities focus on helping local governments respond to migration challenges and maintain social cohesion.
+This includes enhancing municipal services and revenue via digitalisation, empowering civil society through Active Citizenship Labs to advocate for inclusive agendas and training diverse groups in local governance for next-generation resilience.

 The programme supports local authorities to prevent and manage conflict in a non-violent and inclusive way.
 For example, municipalities work together in intercommunal alliances to address conflicts over land and water, using participatory planning with citizens to rebuild trust and reduce tensions.

-In Eastern Equatoria, the programme supports communities to prevent and resolve water-related conflicts in a non-violent and inclusive way, strengthening local resilience and cooperation.
-In Bor County, the focus is on improving flood management and local governance.
-Early warning systems, disaster preparedness and planning are strengthened, alongside more transparent and inclusive decision-making.
+In Eastern Equatoria, the programme helps communities prevent and resolve water-related conflicts.
+In Bor County, it focuses on flood management through early warning systems, disaster preparedness and more transparent decision-making.

-The fall of the Assad regime in December 2024 marks a turning point for Syria, bringing both opportunities and urgent challenges.
-This 14‑month pilot programme (2025–2026) supports local administrations in restoring basic services, strengthening governance and creating conditions for safe, voluntary return.
-The focus is on early recovery, trust‑building and social cohesion in three municipalities in the rural Damascus region .
+Following the fall of the Assad regime in December 2024, this pilot programme (2025–2026) supports local administrations in restoring basic services and rebuilding trust.
+The focus is on early recovery and social cohesion in three municipalities in the rural Damascus region.

 Read more about our pilot programme